-Of course, you won't make "4 Hour Workweek" income this way but they're great ways to make a little extra pocket money.
+Of course, you won't make a "4 Hour Workweek" income this way but sites like these are a great way to make a little extra pocket money.
 For a more substantial income you may want to consider starting an online business.

 If you need a home based income because you have health issues for example, or young ones to take care of... a full-time income online is what you want.
 Using the internet to create simple assets online that generate income for you 24/7 is what you need in order to get what you want.